emilyrosenberg/worldviews/README.md

   </div>

   - Thanks to [Mr_Bim_Alumni](https://code-institute-room.slack.com/archives/C5B6PAHDL/p1667047721462989?thread_ts=1667044797.306759&cid=C5B6PAHDL)

+#### Unresolved bugs
+Plans url is available to unregistered users
+- During testing I noticed that /plans is available while logged out
+- Plan detail is also visible
+- The fix will be to check if user is logged in, and show the 403 page if not
+- It's not a security issue, just an extra feature, so for now I am leaving it as an unresolved bug

 ## Future Implementations
 - Improved navigation: The user will be able to see the most important links, and have a less-cluttered navigation option for finding other information